Dr. Carol Hillhouse

 Brayden is one of our kennel technicians.
 He was born in Amarillo, but raised in Panhandle.
 He has worked for Carson County for 8 months.
 When he grows up, Brayden wants to be a Certified Registered Nurse Anesthetist.
 His favorite part of working at the clinic is that everyone is so nice and are willing to teach him new things all the time.
 While he’s not at work, Brayden is very involved in sports at his high school and enjoys lifting weights, playing with his Boxers, and being with his friends and family.

-Kodie is one of our kennel technicians.
+Kodie is one of our veterinary technicians.
 She was born in Mesa, Arizona, but was raised for most of her life in Panhandle.
-Kodie has worked at Carson County for almost a year now and has really enjoyed it.
+Kodie has worked at Carson County for three years now and has really enjoyed it.
 Her favorite part of her job is getting to love on all of the patients that come in.
 She truly has a special heart for animals.
 Her own fur babies include her dogs, Bear and Miko, and her two cats, Benjamin and Snowball.
 Kodie is very artistic and enjoys painting and dancing in her free time.